Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 Illustration comparing rotor mass and practical behavior between cast iron rotors and carbon ceramic rotors

 Fade resistance Can be strong when fresh.
-Under sustained track heat, pads/fluid often become the limit; iron rotors can crack or distort depending on duty.
+Under sustained track heat, pads and fluid often become the limit; iron rotors can crack or distort depending on duty.
 Better structural stability at high temperature, so repeatability can improve.
-Pads/fluid/seals still need protection.
+Pads, fluid, and seals still need protection.

-Stopping distance Tire + ABS limited.
+Stopping distance Tire and ABS limited.
 Rotors mainly set the thermal environment.
-Still tire + ABS limited.
-You may feel different bite with certain pads, but single-stop distance usually doesn’t move much.
+Still tire and ABS limited.
+You may feel different bite with certain pads, but single-stop distance usually does not move much.

 Read the full comparison →

-Cast iron is casting + machining.
-Carbon ceramic is materials + high-temperature processing + harder finishing + deeper QC.
+Cast iron is casting plus machining.
+Carbon ceramic is materials, high-temperature processing, harder finishing, and deeper QC.
 Scrap is expensive, and rework is limited.

 Why the process takes longer

-• Higher QC cost because scrap is expensive and you can’t just “re-melt” a composite.
+• Higher QC cost because scrap is expensive and a composite cannot simply be re-melted.

 Why finishing is expensive